Joint Communication and Channel Discrimination: Introduction

+Another seemingly related line of work considers the problem of joint detection and decoding at the receiver \cite{Weinberger2014,Weinberger2017}.
+In the most basic instance of this problem, the receiver wishes to detect the presence of a codeword, i.e. discriminate between codeword and noise, and decode it in case it is present.
+In contrast with the setting in Fig. \ref{fig:block_diagram}, the joint detection and decoding problem co-locates the sensor with the receiver and not the transmitter, and is hence quite distinct from the problem we study in the current paper.

+Most relevant to the present paper are the results of Chang et al. in \cite{Chang2022,Chang2023} and our preliminary results in \cite{Wu2022,Wu2022arXiv}.
+The nuance differences between these works are further elaborated in light of our contributions in the next subsection.
+Before we proceed, we highlight a few more relevant works, some from the classical literature.
 The basic sensing task that we consider, with a binary parameter $\theta$, is a simple binary hypothesis testing problem.
-This is a canonical problem in both statistics and information theory, and notable works that characterize the asymptotic performance limits include those by Chernoff \cite{chernoff1952}, Hoeffding \cite{hoeffding1965}, Csisz{\'a}r-Longo \cite{csiszar1971}, and Blahut \cite{blahutHypothesisTestingInformation1974}.

-The specific version of the problem that we consider here --- where the sensor knows (and may control) the input $X^n$ and wishes to distinguish between two channels $P_{Y^n|X^n}^{0}$ and $P_{Y^n|X^n}^{1}$ from an observation $Y^n$ --- is also known as channel discrimination \cite{Hayashi2009}, or controlled sensing \cite{Nitinawarat2013}.
-This problem has been considered in a number of works under various assumptions, including fixed-length transmission in Blahut \cite{blahutHypothesisTestingInformation1974}; fixed-length transmission with feedback (i.e. adaptive) in Hayashi \cite{Hayashi2009} and Nitinawarat et al. \cite{Nitinawarat2013}; and variable-length transmission with feedback in Polyanskiy-Verd{\'u} \cite{polyanskiy2011_ITA} and Nitinawarat et al. \cite{Nitinawarat2013}.
-In this paper, we consider the non-adaptive (i.e. no feedback) setting with fixed-length transmission.
+This is a canonical problem in both statistics and information theory, and notable works that characterize the asymptotic performance limits include those by Chernoff \cite{chernoff1952}, Hoeffding \cite{hoeffding1965}, Shannon-Gallager-Berlekamp \cite{shannonLowerBoundsError1967}, Csisz{\'a}r-Longo \cite{csiszar1971}, and Blahut \cite{blahutHypothesisTestingInformation1974}.
+The specific version of the problem that we consider here, where the sensor knows (and may control) the input $X^n$ and wishes to distinguish between two channels $P_{Z^n|X^n}^{0}$ and $P_{Z^n|X^n}^{1}$ from an observation $Z^n$, is also known as channel discrimination \cite{Hayashi2009}, hypothesis testing with feedback \cite{polyanskiy2011_ITA}, or controlled sensing \cite{Nitinawarat2013}.
+This problem has been considered in a number of works under various assumptions, including fixed-length non-adaptive transmission in Shannon-Gallager-Berlekamp \cite{shannonLowerBoundsError1967} and Blahut \cite{blahutHypothesisTestingInformation1974}; fixed-length adaptive transmission in Hayashi \cite{Hayashi2009}, Polyanskiy-Verd{\'u} \cite{polyanskiy2011_ITA} and Nitinawarat et al. \cite{Nitinawarat2013}; and variable-length adaptive transmission in Polyanskiy-Verd{\'u} \cite{polyanskiy2011_ITA} and Nitinawarat et al. \cite{Nitinawarat2013}.

+In this paper, we consider fixed-length transmission focusing mainly on the non-adaptive case (i.e. no feedback).
 More importantly, in addition to facilitating channel discrimination at the sensor, the input sequence $X^n$ in our setting must also carry a message to the receiver, which distinguishes our problem from the ones previously considered in the channel discrimination and controlled sensing literature.